tinelix/ffmpeg-android-builder/README.md

 5. Change `./build-android-x.y.z.sh` file and `ffmpeg-x.y.z` directories permissions to `0777` (`chmod -R 0777 .`) and run it.

 ### License
 This builder using FFmpeg (modified) source code licensed under LGPLv2.1 or later version with LGPLv3 licensing model as default.
-Scripts are also licensed under this same license.
+Scripts are also licensed under LGPLv3.